 • As the shearer approaches the animal's back, the headman and the shearer will slowly roll the animal onto its belly, allowing the shearer to work his way down the other side of the blanket.

-• As the shearer approaches the belly, the headman will lay the animal on its second side.
+- As the shearer approaches the belly, the headman will lay the animal on its second side. - Shear the blanket off in one piece with little to no second cuts to secure maximum value.